'Drive Like Your Kids Live Here' sign hid one of Austin bomber's devices

-(CNN)Austin bomber Mark Anthony Conditt concealed one of his homemade bombs in a "Drive Like Your Kids Live Here" yard sign and used shrapnel in six devices, according to an affidavit.
+(CNN)Austin bomber Mark Anthony Conditt used a "Drive Like Your Kids Live Here" yard sign to hide one of his homemade bombs, and all his devices contained shrapnel, according to an affidavit.

-A federal judge unsealed the affidavit on Monday and dismissed a criminal complaint against Conditt, said John Bash, United States attorney for the Western District of Texas.
+A federal judge on Monday unsealed the affidavit and dismissed a criminal complaint against Conditt, said John Bash, United States attorney for the Western District of Texas.
 Conditt killed himself hours after authorities filed the complaint on March 20.
 It charged him with one count of unlawful possession and transfer of a destructive device, Bash said.

 "The defendant is dead.
 There's not going to be a prosecution," Bash told reporters Monday.